turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

 ## Getting Started

-The key to the Panda templates is that they can be built and tested directly using `mvn clean package` in a directory with a `pom.xml` file.
+The key to the TRA templates is that they can be built and tested directly using `mvn clean package` in a directory with a `pom.xml` file.
 Usually this is
 `_temp_` or some variation on that.
 This should make it easier to make changes to than many templates which require a generation step before they'll compile.